ChrisWhealy/DistributedSystemNotes/Lecture 7.md

 So how can we rule out causal anomalies and, at the same time, ensure total order?

-Well, we would need something more than vector clocks, or at least if we want causal order and also maintain total order, then we will need something more than this causal broadcast algorithm we have just described.
+Well, if we want to maintain both causal order ***and*** total order, then we will need something more than vector clocks and the causal broadcast algorithm we have just described.

 In general, it’s pretty annoying to have to enforce total order, so it’s much easier not to enforce it unless you really have to.